 How to Write in a Positive Tone

-"Tone" refers to the emotion or attitude that comes across in writing.
-In business letters, argument, other essays or general communication, creating a positive tone that conveys the message with amiable, heartfelt language typically results in a more favorable reader response.
+Tone refers to the emotion or attitude that the writer conveys.
+In business letters, essays or general communication, creating a positive tone that conveys the message with amiable, heartfelt language typically results in a more favorable reader response.

 Choose Positive Language

 Words like "not," "no," "refuse," "mistake" and "failure" send a negative message to readers.
 Avoid such language, instead indicate what can or will occur.

 For instance, rather than, "The legislation cannot be presented until 20 to 30 days from now," write, "The legislation will be presented within 20 to 30 days."

 "The legislation cannot be presented until 20 to 30 days from now,"

 "The legislation will be presented within 20 to 30 days."

 Revise statements such as "Do not hesitate to contact me" with more positive phrasing -- "Please contact me."